mariochampion/gitmynotes/README.md

 `prepared tech workers win`
 No one can predict the future.
 Losing a job or a role shouldn't mean losing your personal macOS Notes as well.
-Set up a free GitHub repo and back up the folders that hold your personal reminders, thoughts, and plans.
+Set up a free GitHub repo and use GitMyNotes to back up the folders that hold your personal reminders, thoughts, and plans.

 ## Getting Started